Fellowship in Diagnostic Excellence

 Project: Understanding and improving front-line provider clinical reasoning in situ using feedback and organization supported by the electronic health record

-Mentor: Dr. Jen Myers, professor of Clinical Research and director of Quality and Safety Education at Perelman.
-Her SIDM research mentor is Joe Rencic from Tufts University.
+Mentor: Jennifer Myers, MD, professor of Clinical Research and director of Quality and Safety Education at Perelman.
+Her SIDM research mentor is Joseph Rencic, MD from Tufts University.

 Funded by the Gordon and Betty Moore Foundation.

 Kelly Gleason, RN, PhD

 Assistant Professor, Johns Hopkins University School of Nursing

 Project: Her proposed project is to leverage patient knowledge and experience to monitor and measure diagnostic error.

 Associate Professor of Pathology, Yale School of Medicine

 Project: Dr. Parkash is a pathologist interested in better developing a better classification and taxonomy for diagnostic errors in pathology.

 Become a SIDM Fellow